teclone/handler/README.md

   'last-name': {
     options: {
       min: 3,
-      minErr: '{_this} should be at least 3 charaters length', },
+      minErr: '{name} should be at least 3 charaters length', },
   },